 Romans 6 further tells us our old nature was crucified with Christ at our regeneration and union with Christ.
 How do we put off someone that has already been crucified?

 Here’s the answer: the very fact that the old man is dead, crucified with Christ is the very reason we can put him off!
 But it is not going to be without a fight.
-The old nature will always seek to gain entry again into our new life.
+The old nature will always seek to regain entry into our new life.
 This is why Paul reminds us to renew our minds, and to put on the new man.
 Renewing our minds practically involves “considering ourselves dead to sin and alive to God in Christ Jesus” and “not letting sin therefore reign in our mortal body…” (Romans 6:11-12).

 We must give up the habits of the old man and not do any of the things it used to do, because he’s dead!
 Rather, we are called to be the new man that we are in Christ.
 This is a daily discipline of renewing our minds with the truth of God’s word.
 Scripture abounds with teachings on the means we can do this – namely the spiritual disciplines.